WorldWide Telescope: Sky

 Sky mode is the main feature of the software.
 It allows users to view high quality images of outer space with images from many space and Earth-based telescopes.
 Each image is shown at its actual position in the sky.
 There are over 200 full-sky images in spectral bands ranging from radio to gamma-rays There are also thousands of individual study images of various astronomical objects from space telescopes such as the Hubble Space Telescope, the Spitzer Space Telescope in infrared, the Chandra X-ray Observatory, COBE, WMAP, ROSAT, IRAS, GALEX as well as many other space and ground-based telescopes.
 Sky mode also shows the Sun, Moon, planets, and their moons in their current positions.

 Users can add their own image data from FITS files or can convert them to standard image formats such as JPEG, PNG, TIFF.
 These images can be formatted with the astronomical visual metadata (AVM).

 Panoramas

-The Panorama mode allows users to view several panoramas, from remote robotic rovers: Curiosity (rover), Mars Exploration Rovers, as well as from the Apollo program astronauts.
+The Panorama mode allows users to view several panoramas, from remote robotic rovers: the Curiosity rover, Mars Exploration Rovers, as well as from the Apollo program astronauts.

 Users can include their own panoramas, created by gigapixel panoramas such as the ones available for HDView., or single-shot spherical cameras, such as the Ricoh Theta.